konduriakhil/Frontend_Development/ReactJS/Day36(useReducer )/day36.md

    it is used to Manage more complex state logic in a component. useReducer when we have complex state logic that involves when the next state depends on the previous one.
 It’s also useful for centralizing state updates in a way similar to Redux.
+   Interview Answer: useState vs useReducer

+“In React, both useState and useReducer are hooks used to manage state, but they serve slightly different purposes.

+useState is simple and ideal for individual or simple states.
+For example, updating a single counter value or a toggle button.
+It’s straightforward—you call the setter function (setState) directly whenever the state changes.

+useReducer, on the other hand, is better for complex state logic or when multiple state values are related.
+Instead of updating state directly, you define a reducer function that handles all possible state transitions based on an action.
+This makes the state updates predictable, centralized, and easier to debug.

+For example, in a counter with multiple actions like increment, decrement, double, and reset, useReducer lets you handle all actions in a single reducer function, rather than having multiple setState calls.

+So the advantages of useReducer over useState are:

+Centralized and organized state logic

+Predictable and maintainable updates

+Scales better for complex components